aselshall/eds/L/L1/installing_python.md

 - FGCU AppsAnywhere (*not recommended*):
 If you cannot install Python on your machine, [FGCU appsanywhere](https://www.fgcu.edu/its/appsanywhere/) has Anaconda.
      - Pros: You do not need to install anything and you can use Jupyterlab on the cloud
-     - Cons: Many features such as adding a Jupyterlab extension will be disabled, old version of Python 3.8x, can creat problematic synic issue with OneDrive, etc.
+     - Cons: Many features such as adding Jupyterlab extensions will be disabled; old version of Python 3.8x; can creat synce issues with OneDrive

 This tutorial shows you how to:
 - install Miniconda that will install Python for you